Norfolk and Norwich Festival

 Norfolk & Norwich Festival is an arts festival held annually in Norwich, England.

 It is one of the oldest city festivals in England, having been held since 1824 and tracing its roots back further to 1772.
 It was initially conceived as a fundraiser for the Norfolk & Norwich Hospital.
 For most of its history, it was a purely classical musical festival which saw performances by many famous artistes, composers and conductors.
 In recent years the festival has moved away from this focus, and has diversified to include a variety of circus, performance, contemporary music, dance, visual arts and children's events.

-Today Norfolk & Norwich Festival is an arts organisation based in Norwich, England which is primarily responsible for the eponymous international arts festival held annually each May, with events also held throughout the wider county of Norfolk.
-The Festival organisation works on creative learning schemes across Norfolk with support from Arts Council England and Norwich and Norfolk councils and has received funding to become a "bridge organisation" for Arts Council England from 2012.
+Since the early 2010s, the Festival has continued to expand in scale and scope, and is now widely described as the fourth-largest arts festival in the United Kingdom, drawing an estimated 80,000 attendees over 17 days each May.
+It became a registered charity in 2016 and has operated as an Arts Council England National Portfolio Organisation since 2012.
+Alongside its May festival, the organisation runs a year-round programme of arts education and community engagement work called Festival Connect & Create.
+This work focuses on children, young people, and communities with limited existing access to the arts.